Menu

 · We have an up to date ICT and Online Safety Policy (reviewed annually).

 · AUP (Acceptable Use Agreement) is signed by parents and discussed with children on entry to school.
-This is kept on file in the school office.

 · AUP (Acceptable Use Agreement) is signed by Staff, Governors and Volunteers in school.